-The Programs are located at the City of Ten Thousand Buddhas in Talmage, California, and at the City of the Dharma Realm in West Sacramento, California, where resident housing is available for trainees, instructors, and administrators.
+The Programs are located at the City of Ten Thousand Buddhas in Talmage, California, at the City of the Dharma Realm in West Sacramento, California, and at Berkeley Buddhist Monastery, Berkeley, California, where resident housing is available for trainees, instructors, and administrators.
 The Program's administrators, instructors, and trainees in these programs are primarily in residence, either at one of the main campuses or at field experience locations.
 The administrators and instructors, most of whom are volunteer, work in close connection with each other and join in the study and practice of Buddhism and in community events regularly where they are able to observe and interact with the trainees.